CentreSecuriteIA/textbook/docs/Chapters/2 - Risks Landscape/2-03-misuse-risk.md

 # 2.3 Misuse Risk
-!!! note "This section is approximately a 15 minute read."
+!!! note "Reading Time: 15 minutes"

 In the previous section, we walked through some common capabilities that if observed in AI elevate the levels of risk.
 In this and the following two sections, we will go through some world-states that hopefully paint a little bit of a clearer picture of risks when it comes to AI.
 Although the sections have been divided into misuse, misalignment, and systemic, it is important to remember that this is for the sake of explanation.
 The future in high likelihood will involve combinations of risks from all of these categories that should set safety mechanisms in place.